Travel guide

 Scan QR Use QR Code Scan QR code

-Choose data Cellular Data > eSIM SIM manager > Mobile data
+Choose data Mobile Data > eSIM SIM Manager > Mobile data

-A common tip for both systems: install and scan the QR code with Wi-Fi before traveling.
-Once saved, the eSIM activates upon arrival without needing to scan again.
+Common tip for both systems: install and scan the QR with Wi-Fi before traveling; never wait until you're at the destination airport without data.
+Once saved, the eSIM activates upon arrival without needing to scan anything again.

 Choosing the data line on each system

-The step that generates the most doubts is telling the phone to use the eSIM for data and your Spanish SIM for calls.
-In both systems, this is done after installation, and it's what prevents you from expensive roaming with your national plan without realizing it.
+The step that causes the most confusion is telling the phone to use the eSIM for data and your Spanish SIM for calls.
+On both systems, this is done right after installation, and it's what prevents you from incurring expensive roaming charges with your national plan without realizing it.

-Changing phones is the main question: you cannot simply "move" the QR code from one phone to another, because many QR codes are single-use.
-If you change from iPhone to Android (or vice versa), it is common to reinstall the eSIM with a new QR code or use the transfer if your plan allows it.
+Switching phones is the main concern: you cannot simply "move" the QR from one phone to another, because many QR codes are single-use and become invalid as soon as they are scanned the first time.
+If you switch from iPhone to Android (or vice versa), the usual practice is to reinstall the eSIM with a new QR, or use device transfer if your plan and operator allow it.

 Frequently asked questions